PokemonAutomation/SwSh-Arduino/README.md

 As of this writing, Pokémon Automation's Arduino programs have been developed independently.
 With the exception of the LUFA library and the low-level USB descriptors, this project shares no code with and bears no resemblance to any other Arduino Switch programs.

+## Supporting Us

+As of this writing, we do not take donations of any kind for this project.
+The only support we request is by sharing our work with your friends if you have enjoyed using it.
+In the spirit of transparency, we kindly ask that you disclose the use of automation when sharing photos or videos of Pokémon obtained using these programs.
+This can be done simply by sharing a screenshot of the program with stats or with a text footer indicating it is done by automation.

+If such a disclosure is not permissible, we ask that you avoid any explicit or implicit claims that such Pokémon were caught manually.

 ## License

 You are free to use and distribute this original package for personal use only.